-The Rat Pinscher is the result of bringing together the Rat Terrier with the Miniature Pinscher culminating in one of the many designer dogs, or otherwise known as hybrid breeds, that are out there today.
+The Rat Pinscher is the result of bringing together the Rat Terrier with the Miniature Pinscher culminating in one of the many designer dogs or otherwise known as hybrid breeds, that are out there today.

 A number of people may have heard of both parent breeds, but then their knowledge of this hybrid breed will be rather limited, to say the least.

-Clearly, that is a problem when you are perhaps contemplating taking ownership of one, but there is a solution.
+That is a problem when you are perhaps contemplating taking ownership of one, but there is a solution.

 The solution is our complete guide to the Rat Pinscher, and by the time you have finished reading this, you will be in a much better position to care for your new puppy or dog effectively.

 After all, the last thing that you want is to do something wrong that would have a negative impact on their life.

 However, before delving into the various key things to know about the breed, we need to contemplate several things first, and that is where we are going to begin.

 Before you buy a Rat Pinscher puppy, we want you to be honest about your capabilities.